OrlandoMatteo/ProgrammingForIot/Training/OOP/OOP.md

 ---

-# Create a "client" for your main
+# Interact with your script

-In all the exercises we made before we were able to run the main just once but in most cases that's not really useful, we would like to create a client-style main to be able to execute the same code in different ways according to some commands and then quit when we've finished.
+In all the exercises we made before we were able to run the main just once but in most cases that's not really useful, we would like to create a menu for our main  n order to be able to execute the same code in different ways according to some commands and then quit when we've finished.
 An easy method to do this is shown below for the Exercise 1.
 <b style="color:crimson">This we'll be useful in the next exercises!</b>